-Extreme high tides, or “King Tides”, occur at a few specific times during the year when the moon is closest to the Earth.
+Extreme high tides, or “king tides”, occur at a few specific times during the year when the moon is closest to the Earth.
 During these high water events, we can see what the average water levels might look like in the future, given projected sea level rise.
-The Witness King Tides project invites people to visit the shoreline and capture images of important places threatened by sea level rise.
+The King Tides Project invites people to visit the shoreline and capture images of important places threatened by sea level rise.